ASTRO-POLIS/polis/documentation/standard/API_Intro.md

 Within an Observing Site all Observatories and/or instruments can have optional unique IDs.
 Globally they could be identified using the following convention: `ObservingSiteID:::LocalID`

 ### Bootstrapping a new POLIS provider
 In order to launch a new POLIS site, data should be initialised using a known site.
 This project maintains a list of root URLs to well known sites that could be used to read the initial information.
-It is strongly reccomended, that the administrators of a new POLIS provider announce the new provider to at least one of the known sites in order to be made available to the network of providers.
+It is strongly recommended, that the administrators of a new POLIS provider announce the new provider to at least one of the known sites in order to be made available to the network of providers.
 Currently, there is only a single know POLIS provider: `polis.observer`.

 ### Data formats
 Both JSON and XML data formats are supported by POLIS because of its richness, support for schema, and schema validation.
 It is recommended to use XML whenever possible.